On the quotient of the homology cobordism group by Seifert spaces: Tensor products of almost iota-complexes

 \subsection{The subgroup of the group of almost iota-complexes spanned by $C(n)$}

-We now compute the subgroup of the group of almost iota-complexes spanned by linear combinations of the almost iota-complex $C(n)=(+, -1, +, -n)$ for $n>1$.
+We now compute the subgroup of the group of almost iota-complexes spanned by linear combinations of the almost iota-complexes $C(n)=(+, -1, +, -n)$ for varying $n>1$.
 The results of this section are similar to \cite[Section 8.1]{DHSThomcob}.
+In this section we use the $+$ symbol instead of $\otimes$ to represent the tensor product of almost iota complexes.
 Observe that $-C(n)$ is parametrized by $(-, 1, -, n)$.
 We will consider sums of the form

 where each $n_k > 0$.
 Without loss of generality, we assume that the $n_k$ are non-increasing, that is, $n_1 \geq n_2 \geq \dots \geq n_m$.
-Furthermore, we assume that $C$ is \emph{fully simplified}, meaning that we cancel all pairs of the form $C(n)-C(n)$.
+Furthermore, we assume that $C$ is \emph{fully simplified}, meaning that if $n_i = n_{i+1}$, the complexes $C(n_i)$ and $C(n_{i+1})$ occur with the same sign.
 The following theorem and its proof are analogous to \cite[Theorem 8.1]{DHSThomcob}.

 \begin{thm} Let

 be fully simplified with $n_1 \geq n_2 \geq \dots \geq n_m>1$.
 Then the standard representative of $C$ is obtained by concatenating the parameters of the above terms in the order that they appear. \end{thm}